WhiskerWeirdo/BanterBrain-Buddy/README.md

 ### 0.0.1 TODO
 - [X] Full run from Native STT to ChatGPT to Native TTS
 - [X] Store and read setings file & API keys
+- [ ] Push-To-Talk Hotkey with global binding
 - [ ] Use selected Voice Input device instead of default
 - [ ] Use selected Audio Output device instead of default
 - [ ] 0.0.1 release -> repo public